turingschool/career-development-curriculum/module_one/building_a_foundation.md

 *All of these questions will come in handy when interviewing*

-**Whole Group:**
+**Facilitator #2 call on students:**
-* On a fist to five, how easy was it for you to answer these questions?
+* Whole Group: On a fist to five, how easy was it for you to answer these questions?
-* How did you know the answers?
+* Cold call on 1-2 students: How did you know the answers to these questions?
+*Potential answers: "I know I like to work by myself"; "I am really good at multi-tasking"; "I like to talk to people and bounce ideas off of them."*

 As we start to dive deeper into our strengths and working preferences, let's examine what this can look like in action:

-**Note to Facilitator:** The following examples could be discussed in a whole group discussion with cold calling using popsicle sticks or in a turn & talk.
+**Note to Facilitator #2:** The following examples could be discussed in a whole group discussion with cold calling using popsicle sticks or in a turn & talk.

 **Example #1:** Jason prefers to spend time thinking through problems in his head and drawing out solutions before discussing them.